-The cultural communities involved in the present work include rural Menominee Native Americans, rural European Americans and Northwestern undergraduate students.
-The Menominee live on 234,000 acres of heavily forested land along the Wolf river in Northeast Wisconsin.
-The European Americans involved in this research live in the neighboring town of Shawano.
-Menominee individuals are more likely to engage in culture-specific ceremonial practices outdoors and are also more likely to simply engage in 'observing' practices (e.g., walks in the forest), whereas rural European Americans are more likely to engage in outdoor sporting activities (e.g., fishing competitions) and outdoor work-related activities (e.g., landscaping; Bang, 2007).
+The cultural communities involved in the present work include rural X, rural European Americans and Northwestern undergraduate students.
+The X live on many acres of heavily forested land in North America.
+The European Americans involved in this research live in the neighboring town of Y^2 .
+X individuals are more likely to engage in culture-specific ceremonial practices outdoors and are also more likely to simply engage in 'observing' practices (e.g., walks in the forest), whereas rural European Americans are more likely to engage in outdoor sporting activities (e.g., fishing competitions) and outdoor workrelated activities (e.g., landscaping; Bang, 2007).
 One of our goals is to examine the similarities and differences in causal reasoning for biological kinds between these two cultures.
 By automatically constructing generalizations from field data, we should get a more objective perspective on these differences.
 One important way to test this hypothesis is to train classifiers, to automatically recognize which culture a causal model belongs to.